WonderboyFromMars/swift-pb/README.md

 # swift-pb

 Swift-Pb is a port of the excellent rust pb crate!
-I started this as an experimental project to learn swift and use outside of IOS or MacOS.
+I started this as an experimental project to learn swift and usage outside of IOS or MacOS.

 Example usage